 - BLOCK/ACCEPT > Exceptions: Applications – Use the Exceptions page to manage policy exceptions for specific users or groups.
 An exception rule grants selected users - local users or groups, domain users or groups, or all users (authenticated or unauthenticated) - exceptions to a Barracuda Web Security Gateway policy for a specific period of time.

-- Advanced > Temporary Whitelist – This applies to websites which administrators or teachers request to allow for access by students, employees, etc. for a temporary time period, as specified with the Temporary Access tool.
+- Advanced > Temporary Allow List – This applies to websites which administrators or teachers request to allow for access by students, employees, etc. for a temporary time period, as specified with the Temporary Access tool.

-- BLOCK/ACCEPT > Exceptions: All Web Traffic, URL Patter, Domains, Category, Web Application Control
+- BLOCK/ACCEPT> Exceptions: All Web Traffic, URL Pattern, Domains, Category, Web Application Control

-BLOCK/ACCEPT > Mime Type – Use the MIME Type Blocking page to blacklist standard MIME types.
-You can create a MIME type blacklist for either unauthenticated or authenticated users.
+BLOCK/ACCEPT>Mime Type – Use the MIME Type Blocking page to add standard MIME types to your Block List.
+You can create a MIME type block list for either unauthenticated or authenticated users.
 These rules are useful when content is not easily blocked by other methods.

 - BLOCK/ACCEPT > Content Filter - Use the Content Filter page to manage your users' Internet access based on the website content being requested.
 You can apply content category filters to either unauthenticated or authenticated users.